 SAP’s Ridiculous Release Schedule for S/4HANA

 SAP releases are the most confusing of any releases that we have ever tracked.
 There are both cloud and on-premises releases, with the cloud release being significantly behind the on-premises release in terms of functionality, and with the cloud releases being far more frequent.
 There is version 1503, 1508, 1511, 1511 FSP01, 15100 FSP02, 1605, 1608, 1610 and 1709.
-However, all of the releases have hazy details on what is actually included in the release.
+However, all of the releases have hazy details on what is included in the release.
 For example, release 1709 states that “parts of finance, warehousing, sales, manufacturing, transportation, and CRM” are included.
 For example, both 1610 and 1709 declare releases within manufacturing.
-Obviously, manufacturing functionality was not completed in version 1610.
+Manufacturing functionality was not completed in version 1610.
 However, it was also not completed in 1709.
 What is the difference between 1610 and 1709?
 Well, that takes a little research project.

-And sometimes releases that were supposed to be released on specific dates were not released on those dates.
+And sometimes, releases that were supposed to be released on specific dates were not released on those dates.

 To explain these releases, we consider the following to be the most important.